thingsboard/thingsboard.github.io/_includes/docs/devices-library/guides/ace-iot-gateway-and-siemens-logo.md

 * Fill in all required fields with correct information about your device;
 * Click on **"Save & Apply"** button.

-In our case we have the following settings:
+In our case, we have the following settings:

 ![](/images/devices-library/ready-to-go-devices/ace-iot-gateway/modbus-tcp-settings.png)